Sigmapitech/area-techno-tester/security_audit.md

 ---

 Implementing these recommendations will mitigate CSRF, XSS, SQLi, and related OWASP Top 10 risks, yielding a robust security posture for the given stack.

-**Sources:** Authoritative docs and security guides were used, including FastAPI and Capacitor security guides, Redis documentation, and examples of CSRF/XSS/SQL injection prevention.
-Each cited source supports the specific mitigation advice above.